Wikibase-Stakeholder-Group/Wikibase-Stakeholder-Group.github.io/members.md

 ### Rhizome

 [Rhizome](https://rhizome.org) is a nonprofit organization that champions born-digital art and culture through commissions, exhibitions, scholarship, and digital preservation.
 Since 2003, Rhizome has been an affiliate in residence at the [New Museum](http://newmuseum.org/) in New York.
-Rhizome hosts the [ArtBase](https://artbase.rhizome.org/) [acts as the fiscal sponsor](about) for this group.
+Rhizome hosts the [ArtBase](https://artbase.rhizome.org/) and [acts as the fiscal sponsor](about#structure) for this group.

 ---